 Power chords are a simple but powerful guitar technique that is used in a wide range of musical genres, from rock to pop.
 With this easy-to-follow guide, you’ll learn how to play power chords in minutes, even if you’re a complete beginner.

-To get started, here are some key points to know about power chords:
+To get started, here are two things to know:

 What is a power chord?